HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 ## 2024-02-15 Session 1 (2h)

 Read up on details on BLE advertising in the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).
 Then also looked into use cases for BLE technology and took some notes on this topic.

+## 2024-02-16 Session 1 (1h)

+Read up on on mechanics for BLE connections in the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).
+Learned about *connection events* where the peripheral and central exchange packets during a connection, and that there is a pause between connection events known as the *connection interval*.